-- While the jam is cooking, use a spoon to scoop some of the foam out (you can use it like you'd use jam.
+- Stir frequently and let cook an additional 30 minutes.
+Use a spoon to scoop foam as needed (you can let it cool and use it like you'd use jam.
 It's delicious!).

-To check if the jam is thick enough I scoop some jam on a spoon and give it a few minutes to cool.
-Then I add it back to the pan.
-I watch how the jam slides off the spoon to measure how thick it is.
-Just take into consideration that the jam is going to thicken a little more while cooling.
+To check if the jam is thick enough, scoop some jam on a spoon and give it a few minutes to cool on the kitchen counter.
+Then add it back to the pan.
+Watch how the jam slides off the spoon to measure how thick it is.
+Just take into consideration that the jam is going to thicken a little more while cooling in the jars.
 When the jam is ready, turn off the heat.

-- Use the bubble remover to remove any air bubbles that got stuck between the jam and the jar.
+Use the bubble remover to remove any air bubbles that got stuck between the jam and the jar.

 Nutrition Information:Yield: 96 Serving Size: 1 tablespoon

 Amount Per Serving: Calories: 42Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 2mgCarbohydrates: 11gFiber: 1gSugar: 10gProtein: 0g